bonusbits/bonusbits_base/README.md

 ```

 The data bag items are just examples.
 They are not currently used in the cookbook.
-I added it mainly for when I copy/paste to write a new wrapper it's already staged for me.
+I added it mainly for when I copy/paste to write a new wrapper it's already staged.
 I usually end up adding the customers CA cert chain as part of my base cookbook.
 [Here's](https://www.bonusbits.com/wiki/HowTo:Add_Internal_Root_CA_to_CentOS_and_Chef_Client) some information on how to accomplish that task.

-#Kitchen Configurations
+# Kitchen Configurations
 The default Kitchen configuration ```.kitchen.yml``` is setup with AWS EC2 and Dokken Docker Drivers.

 If using Kitchen simple specify the test suite with the driver you'd like to use.
 Both driver gems are included with ChefDK.